gagan-iitb/ComputerSysDesign/Readme.md

 • How to measure system performance and what can we do to improve performance and scalability?

+* How to design and deploy ML systems?

 __Pre-requisites__

-Undergraduate course in Computer Networks and Operating Systems
+Undergraduate course in Computer Networks and Operating Systems.
+Basic courses in data science and ML (DS250, DS200, CS550)

 __Class Timings and Location__